 With timing, you calculate the time to cover a fixed distance.
 An average person can travel 4km in an hour, thus taking ½ a minute to complete a 100-meter distance, which is 65 paces.
 Again it depends on the area and your health, age, and other conditions.
 Making your own guides for timing and pacing is important when you set out to travel.
 Both pacing and timing with the help of a compass can help you reach your goal, and a personal guide for pacing helps avoid deviations.

 In the modern era, everything helps to provide ease and convenience to man.
 With GPS (Geographic Positioning System) on our cell phones, we can easily locate places.
-However, many areas in the world don’t have internet access, and many remote locations don’t even offer cellphone signals; thus, it is very important to know how to use a compass.
+However, many areas in the world don’t have internet access, and many remote locations don’t even offer cellphone signals; thus, it is very important to know how to use a compass without a map.

 If you are lost in a forest, desert, or any other area, then instead of waiting for help, it is vital you know how to survive on your own.
 Using a compass isn’t very easy, and it requires practice.
 However, it is sure to work as long as the Earth has its magnetic field.